rust-project-primer/book/src/platform.md

 automate as much as possible in the development workflow.
 This is where CI systems are used.

+CI systems are an indispensable part of modern software engineering, because they allow you to offload the enforcement of good coding practises to a machine.

 This guide recommends using [GitHub][github] or [GitLab][gitlab] as development platforms with their respective CI pipelines.